MutantShakes/NoSQL_End_Term/readme.md

 3. **Muteeb Sheikh(IMT2021008)**
 4. **Rishi Nelapati(IMT2021076)**

-In  this project we have demonstrated the concepts of data integration and synchronization across heterogeneous systems mainly MongoDB, Pig, Hive and MySQL, utilising student records file, which contains student id, course id and grade for each student.
+In  this project we have demonstrated the concepts of data integration and synchronization across heterogeneous systems mainly MongoDB, Pig and MySQL, utilising student records file, which contains student id, course id and grade for each student.

 ## Introduction

 The project focuses on designing and implementing a distributed NoSQL triple store that manages subject-predicate-object triples.
 The system must support query, update, and merge operations to ensure efficient data storage, retrieval, and synchronization across multiple servers.
-The database taken into consideration are MongoDB, Pig, Hive and MySQL.
+The database taken into consideration are MongoDB, Pig and MySQL.

 # Project Folder Structure and Code Overview